badooga/Ultimate-Worldgen/README.md

 <details>
 <summary>New Structures</summary>
-A variety of new structures are added by mods like Dungeons and Taverns and Explorify.
-Ranging from small illager camps to ominous blackstone spires, these new structures are
+A variety of new structures are added by mods like Dungeons and Taverns, Explorify and Hopo's Better Mineshafts/Ocean Ruins/Ruined Portals.
+Ranging from small illager camps to ominous blackstone spires, there is always something new to discover while exploring your world.

-Furthermore, variants of existing structures are added via
+Furthermore, new variants of existing structures are added via the Repurposed Structures mod, adding extra variety to your adventures.
 </details>

 <details>
 <summary>Revised Structures</summary>
-A few extra powerful features have been added that make this modpack stand out:

-- An in-game skin menu that lets you swap your skin without having to use the launcher
-- An in-game downloader/manager for the various [Vanilla Tweaks](https://vanillatweaks.net/) resource packs
-- An optional shared resources feature to sync your keybinds, resource packs, shaders, and other options between instances
+In addition to adding new structures, the Dungeons and Taverns mod and the YUNG's Better mod series improve many vanilla structures:

+- Ancient Cities
+- Desert Pyramids
+- Dungeons
+- Mineshafts
+- Jungle Temples
+- Nether Fortresses (two variants!)
+- Ocean Monuments
+- Strongholds
+- Witch Huts

+Furthermore, compatibility datapacks are used to transform certain structures from Repurposed Structures into the YUNG style.
 </details>